1. What is the Surbo used for?

 12. How can I remove the Surbo?

 A: The Surbo is easily removed in ten minutes with simple tools like a screwdriver.
+You might WhatsApp us at +65 98572661 if you need help doing so.

 13. Before servicing, should I remove the Surbo?